datacarpentry/spreadsheet-ecology-lesson/_episodes/03-dates-as-data.md

 > - In the `dates` tab of your spreadsheet you have the data from 2014 plot 3.
 > There's a `Date collected` column.
 > - Let’s extract month, day and year from the dates to new columns.
 For this we
-> can use the built in Excel functions
+> can use the built in Excel functions shown below.
 >
 > =MONTH(A3)
 > =DAY(A3)
 > =YEAR(A3)
 >
-> (Make sure the new column is formatted as a number and not as a date.)
+> Make sure your new columns are formatted as numbers and not as dates.
+This can be set using Format > Cells > Number.
+> Also make sure that the formula is applied to all rows of the dataset.
 >
-> You can see that even though you wanted the year to be 2014, your spreadsheet program
-> automatically interpreted it as 2015, the year you entered the data.
+> What year does the spreadsheet program assume the data is from?
+Why would this be?
 >
 > > ## Solution
 > > ![dates, exersize 1](../fig/solution_exercise_1_dates.png)